josemotta/IoT.Hass.Farm/_tank/README.md

 ### Raspberry Pi Zero W

-Due to low cost option with powerful ARM11 core processor and built in wireless LAN, the `Pi Zero W` was selected to power the `tank node`.
+Due to low cost with powerful ARM11 core processor and built in wireless LAN, the `Pi Zero W` was selected to power the `tank node`.
 Its main features are:

 - 1Ghz, Broadcom BCM 2835 single-core processor
 - 512 MB of RAM